openmfp/portal-ui-lib/README.md

 You can set up a local instance of your application.
 This allows you to thoroughly test your application before you release it to production.
 Please follow our [local setup guide](./docs/readme-local-setup.md) for this task.

-## Generic UI Feature

-There is a possibility to reuse generic ui components in form of web components, without building the micro frontend.
-Please follow our [generic ui guide](./docs/readme-generic-ui.md) for this task.

 ## Requirements